regal/regal-bundler/README.md

 #### `bundler.output.minify`: boolean

 Whether minification should be done on the bundle after it's generated.
-Defaults to true.
+Defaults to false.

 ### Bundles